Yarra Bend Park

+Within the park are the Dights Falls, its associated mill site and the nearby Walmer Street Bridge, with the mill (1982) and the bridge (2021) added to the Victorian Heritage Register in recognition of their historical significance.

 History

-The location of the park at the joining of the Yarra River and Merri Creek has been an important site for the Wurundjeri Aboriginal people for a long time prior to the arrival of Europeans in Melbourne, which is commemorated by the Koori Garden on the western edge of the park, near Dights Falls.
+The location of the park at the confluence of the Yarra River and Merri Creek.
+The area has traditionally been an important site for the Wurundjeri Indigenous people, commemorated by the Koori Garden on the western edge of the park, near Dights Falls.
 The park was officially reserved in 1877, and in 1929 it joined with Studley Park to the south to cover the whole of the area today.
 From 1848 until 1925 the park was home to Yarra Bend Lunatic Asylum, which took up most of the area of the park with buildings, vegetable gardens and a cemetery.

 In 1904, the Queen's Memorial Infectious Diseases Hospital was established along Yarra Bend Road, Fairfield.
 Later simply known as "Fairfield Hospital", it closed in 1996.
 The southern portion of the site now accommodates the Thomas Embling Hospital, opened by the Victorian Institute of Forensic Mental Health in April 2000, with the majority of the buildings in the northern portion converted for use by NMIT Fairfield.